Survival guide 2022

 What about personal safety?

-Where the Sheep Sleep is built on community and is the chance to make fantastic new friends – especially safely, one step at a time:
+Where the Sheep Sleep is built on community values and is the chance to make fantastic new friends – especially safely, one step at a time:

 Introduce yourself to your neighbors.
 Work together to keep your neighborhood secure.
 Let someone know where you’re going if you wander off alone or with a new friend, and check in frequently with the people you know.
 Make new friends, but be alert to the actions of those you meet.
 Secure your valuables when away from your camp.
 Trust your instincts.
 Remember, Welfare, Rangers and EHBO (medical services) are all volunteering to help keep the event’s participants safe.